 - If you do decide to add a crust, I would recommend one with cornmeal, as that would be delicious.
 No cornmeal?
 Use a refrigerated pie crust like I did for this Asparagus Quiche.

 - Like a little spice?
 Replace the red pepper with a poblano, add a teaspoon of red pepper flakes, some finely chopped jalapenos, or top with your favorite hot sauce.
+Or add jalapenos and tomatoes like in these Mexican Scrambled Eggs.

 - Add a cup and a half of frozen or drained canned corn if you don't have fresh.